-Further more, the estimated economic value for non-fatal cancer in this study was under-estimated.
-Mostly, willingness to pay (WTP) value is the preferred economic measure for the health benefit of non-fatal disease (Agency 2016).
-According to the EPA guideline for performing economic analyses, WTP is a maximum monetary amount that an individual or group would voluntarily pay to take the benefits (or avoid the damages) from a policy change (Agency 2016; Martín-Fernández et al., 2010).
-It generally includes medical treatment cost, indirect cost such as lost time from work, and cost of emotional pain like discomfort or suffering (Freeman, 2003).
-However, we only used an estimated direct medical cost as an economic value of non-fatal disease since there is the uncertainty of WTP related with specific cancer from chemical exposure in U.S.
+Tthe estimated economic value of non-fatal cancer was also under-estimated.
+Willingness to pay (WTP) is the preferred economic measure for health benefits of non-fatal diseases (Agency 2016).
+According to EPA guidelines for performing economic analyses, WTP is a maximum monetary amount that an individual or group would voluntarily pay to enjoy the benefits (or avoid the damages) from a policy change (Agency 2016; Martín-Fernández et al., 2010).
+It generally includes medical treatment costs, indirect costs such as lost time from work, and costs of emotional pain like discomfort or suffering (Freeman, 2003).
+However, rather than use WTP, we used only an estimatee of direct medical costs since there is significant uncertainty in using WTP for specific cancers from chemical exposure in the U.S.

 Roughly, WTP is estimated in two approaches.
-The first method is a survey-based technique which selected population asked to state how much they would be willing to pay for the benefits.
-The second method relies on the previous research related WTP for other health outcomes or market data.
-For example, EPA converted a default VSLv alue to the economic value of non-fatal cancers due to the policy which reduced carcinogens in drinking water (U.S. EPA 2005).
-However, in practice, selecting a feasible method for measuring WTP is often limited.
-For example, using survey require enough time, human, and financial resource.
-Also, there is uncertainty to transfer benefit value from related studies or market data to estimate the economic value (WTP value) for other health outcome or population (Agency 2016).
+The first method is a survey-based technique that asks selected population to state how much they would be willing to pay for the benefits.
+The second method relies on WTP research on other health outcomes or market data.
+For example, EPA converted a default VSLv alue to the economic value of non-fatal cancers in studying a policy to reduce carcinogens in drinking water (U.S. EPA 2005).
+However, in practice, the feasibility of measuring WTP is often limited.
+For example, conducting surveys requires time as well as human and financial resource.
+Also, there is uncertainty about transfering benefit values from related studies or market data to estimate a WTP value for other health outcomes or populations (Agency 2016).
 (Agency 2016).

-If WTP is not available, the cost of illness is an accepted economic measure with certain limitation as an alternative of WTP in health research.
-Thus, in this study, we only adopted the direct medical cost for non-fatal cancer (kidney and bladder cancer) from EPA's Cost-of-Illness Handbook(Toxics, 2007) and readjusted into 2017 monetary value based on the inflation rate.
-As a result, the estimated economic value of nonfatal disease had the advantage of being relatively straightforward using direct medical cost, but it could be undervalued.
-For instance, our value did not include the expenses to avoid illness, indirect costs such as compensation due to time loss of work and occurred emotional pain such as discomfort or suffering.
+If WTP is not available, the cost of illness is an accepted alternative in health research, with certain limitations.
+Thus, in this study, we used the direct medical costs of non-fatal cancer kidney and bladder cancers. ) This had the advantage of being relatively straightforward, but it could undervalue the costs.
+For instance, our value did not include the expenses of avoiding illness, indirect costs such as lost compensation from work, and emotional pain such as discomfort or suffering.

-Although there were several limitations of the provided framework of health benefits analysis using PAF, it also has significant advantages..
+Although there were several limitations, this framework for health benefits analysis also has significant advantages..
 First, this model was specifically designed to estimate the health benefit due to chemical elimination by TUR.
-In practice, only a few studies consider the possible health benefit from TUR or P2 based on the LCA or alternative risk assessment (Youngblood, Dvorak, & Hawkey, 2008).
+In practice, only a few studies consider the possible health benefits of TUR.
+Those studies use lifecycle assessment LCA or alternative risk assessment (Youngblood, Dvorak, & Hawkey, 2008).

-However, these studies were able to indicate the existence of health benefit from TUR, but they failed to quantify the health benefit since LCA or P2OASYS do not represent a change of health impact.
-In this study, the developed model using PAF estimated the health benefits depending on the association between a specific chemical and related disease like cancer.
+These studies were able to indicate the existence of health benefits from TUR, but they did not quantify them health benefits since LCA and P2OASYS do not examine the change in health impacts.
+Our study estimated the health benefits depending on the association between a specific chemical and related disease like cancer.
 Thus, the estimated health benefit was able to indicate the change of health benefit due to chemical elimination.